TexasCoding/project-x-py/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.

-### Development Workflow
+Please follow these steps to contribute:

-1. Fork the repository
+1. Fork the repository on GitHub.
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch from main (`git checkout -b feature/your-feature`).
-3. Make your changes
+3. Make your changes and commit them with clear messages.
-4. Add tests for new functionality
+4. Add tests for new functionality (use pytest).
-5. Ensure all tests pass (`pytest`)
-6. Run code quality checks (`ruff check . && mypy src/`)
+5. Run code quality checks: `ruff check .`, `mypy src/`, `black .`.
-7. Commit your changes (`git commit -m 'Add amazing feature'`)
-8. Push to the branch (`git push origin feature/amazing-feature`)
-9. Open a Pull Request
+6. Push your branch and open a Pull Request.

+### Adding New Indicators
+To add a new technical indicator:
+- Create a new class in the appropriate indicators sub-module (e.g., momentum.py).
+- Inherit from the base class (e.g., MomentumIndicator).
+- Implement the calculate method.
+- Add to __init__.py exports and function wrapper if TA-Lib style.
+- Add tests in tests/test_indicators.py.
+- Update documentation in docs/indicators.md.

+For major changes, open an issue first to discuss.

 ## 📄 License